 Using the "Deploy queries" dialog, the business users can deploy their queries on a Denodo development server.
 Afterwards, the IT department can review these new views, and they can decide to promote them from the development server to the testing and/or production environment, following the regular procedures.

-This feature is not intended to allow users of the Information Self Service tool to create views on the production servers.
+This feature is not intended to allow users of the Data Catalog to create views on the production servers.
 We discourage this use, even if the user has creation privileges on the production server.